 Solutions are proposed that are individual to each project, whether it be an existing conversion requiring eco-fitting and modernising, such as Pye Barn in Oxfordshire, or a concrete and steel framed barn requiring conversion, such as Spring Water Barn in Kent.

-Whether working with heritage assets or modern barns, we bring award-winning design to every rural transformation.
+Whether working with heritage or modern agricultural buildings, we bring award-winning design led rural transformation.

 David’s expertise has earned him prestigious awards and recognition, including: